Bean & Pasta Vegetarian Casserole – High Protein | Vegan

 - Halfway through the bake mix the casserole with a spatula to ensure all of the ingredients have an equal bake.
 At the end the pasta should be soft and cooked, and the broth almost completely evaporated.

-- Top casserole with parsley, basil and remaining tablespoon of olive oil.
-Season with pepper and salt to taste and enjoy.
+- Top casserole with parsley, basil and remaining teaspoon of olive oil.
+Season with pepper and salt to taste and enjoy.2 tbsp parsley, fresh, 1 cup basil, fresh, Salt and pepper to taste, 1 tsp olive oil